Bridging Microscopic Constructions and Continuum Topological Field Theory of Three-Dimensional Non-Abelian Topological Order: Microscopic construction of the field theory with an twist

-By computing the correlation functions of the Wilson operators as in Eqs.~(\ref{eq_fusion_TQFT}) and~(\ref{eq_shrinking_TQFT}), we find that the $BF$ field theory with an $AAB$ twist with $G=(\mathbb{Z}_2)^3$ admits 22 distinct Wilson operators for excitations.
-This count differs from the 19 excitations originally reported in Ref.~\cite{Zhang2023fusion}.
-The discrepancy arises because the delta function constraints in the Wilson operators for the loops $\mathsf{L}_{100}^{001}$, $\mathsf{L}_{010}^{001}$, and $\mathsf{L}_{110}^{001}$ were overly restrictive.
-By relaxing these constraints as demonstrated for $\mathsf{L}_{100}^{001}$ in Eq.~(\ref{eq_L100001}), we obtain the 22 excitations.
-Having identified the complete set, we then compute their correlation functions to derive all fusion and shrinking rules.
+Our analysis, based on gauge invariance and a careful treatment of delta functions, reveals that $S_{\text{BR}}$ with a gauge group $G=(\mathbb{Z}_2)^3$ admits $22$ distinct Wilson operators for excitations\footnote{It should be noted that, this count differs from the $19$ excitations originally reported in Ref.~\cite{Zhang2023fusion}.
+The discrepancy arises because the delta function constraints in the Wilson operators for the loops $\mathsf{L}_{100}^{001}$, $\mathsf{L}_{010}^{001}$, and $\mathsf{L}_{110}^{001}$ were overly restrictive in Ref.~\cite{Zhang2023fusion}.
+By relaxing these constraints as demonstrated for $\mathsf{L}_{100}^{001}$ in Eq.~(\ref{eq_L100001}), we obtain the present count.}.

+Having identified the complete set, we then compute their correlation functions as in Eqs.~(\ref{eq_fusion_TQFT}) and~(\ref{eq_shrinking_TQFT}) to derive all fusion and shrinking rules.
+Here we present some typical examples.